 Or are we?
 And if we can move backward in time, how would we prove it?

 These are the kinds of questions my research group and I were discussing one day over pizza and poker.
 Time travel: Literature and movies are full of references to it.
 The stories may be fictional, but much about the nature of time is still unknown, and science thrives in these gaps in knowledge: as we try to fill the gaps, we discover how many more there are.
 Yet for as long as scientists and philosophers have been contemplating time travel, no one seems any closer to having an answer.

 Since Einstein’s Theory of Relativity, time travel to the future has stood on firm scientific footing.
 To slow down the rate at which time passes, all you must do is travel close to the speed of light.
 This phenomenon, called time dilation, is famously illustrated by the Twin Paradox, in which a space-traveling astronaut returns to Earth to find that her homebody twin sister has aged decades while she’s aged only a year.
 It is possible to test and confirm this effect even without the aid of a near-light-speed journey into interstellar space: You just need a pair of very precise clocks and an airplane.
 Indeed, time dilation has been tested by placing one such clock on a plane and leaving another on the ground.
-When the flying clock landed, it showed a time that was about 10 -7 seconds behind the other clock.
+When the flying clock landed, it showed a time that was about 10 the other clock. -7 seconds behind